By Chris Lomon / @ChrisLomon

 What do you do when you’re an ironworker plying your trade on single and multi-story buildings, battling the elements and trying to maintain a steady hand?
-For the young woman from northern Ontario, you often dream of horses the way you did as a kid.
+For the young woman from northern Ontario, you often dream of horses as you did as a kid.

-“I built steel structural buildings,” started Olson.
+“I built steel structural buildings,” stated Olson.
 “My dad does that for a living.
 I miss it sometimes.
-It was very labour intensive work, not that I’m scared of that.
+It was very labour-intensive work, not that I’m scared of that.
 And it taught me a lot of skills.
 I remember there were plenty of times during those days when I’d realize where I’d wind up.
 Horses are my passion.”

-It took some twist and turns for her to realize her goal, but for the Standardbred groom and Quarter Horse outrider, there’s no place she’d rather be.
+It took some twists and turns for her to realize her goal, but for the Standardbred groom and Quarter Horse outrider, there’s no place she’d rather be.

-Growing up, Olson was the self-confessed “crazy horse girl,” a lover of all things equine who knew little about horse racing.
+Growing up, Olson was the self-confessed “crazy horse girl,” a lover of everything equine who knew little about horse racing.

 In her later teen years, that would all change.

-“My parents split up and I moved down to the Toronto area and finished my last year of high school,” Olson recalled.
-“I worked co-op at a riding barn, which I ended up doing for three years.
+“My parents split up, and I moved down to the Toronto area and finished my last year of high school,” Olson recalled.
+“I worked co-op at a riding barn, which I did for three years.
 In the third year, I worked for a vet.
 Through that vet, I got Sunday work with Standardbreds.
-That was 10 years ago and here I am now.”
+That was 10 years ago, and here I am now.”

 “When I first started out, I was jogging horses for a small operation,” she noted.
 “I basically cleaned stalls and then jogged horses.
-I started learning to go on training trips on Sundays and I immediately loved those.
-I ended up breaking a couple of babies and then it went on from there.
+I started learning to go on Sunday training trips, and I immediately loved those.
+I ended up breaking a couple of babies, and then it went on from there.
 I had a lot of great experience working with (veteran horseman) Stephen Gassien, who really helped me out a lot.
-But it was (longtime trainer-owner) Roger Ferguson who introduced me to Standardbreds.
+But (longtime trainer-owner) Roger Ferguson introduced me to Standardbreds.

 “I wound up getting a job with Per Henriksen for several months, which was phenomenal, and now I’m working with Carmen.
-My role is as a groom, but I do warm-ups for him as well.
-It’s a job where you get to do a lot of different things, but most importantly, you get to be around the horses.”
+My role is as a groom, but I also do warm-ups for him.
+It’s a job where you get to do many different things, but most importantly, you get to be around the horses.”

 Something she’s also afforded outside the harness racing world.

-When she’s not in the Standardbred sulky, Olson saddles up as a Quarter Horse exercise rider at Ajax Downs.
+Olson saddles up as a Quarter Horse exercise rider at Ajax Downs when she’s not in the Standardbred sulky.

-Like embracing the bond between human and horse.
+Like embracing the bond between humans and horses.

 John Watkins photo

 “Zukav, he was the first Standardbred horse that I broke,” remembered Olson of the trotting son of Mr Lavec.
 “He was just a good, honest horse.
-The one horse that has the biggest piece of my heart, though, is Duke of Donegal.”
+The one horse with the biggest piece of my heart, though, is Duke of Donegal.”

-A trotting son of Duke of York, bred and owned by Roger Ferguson, Duke of Donegal won six races from 51 starts, along with $101,585 in career earnings.
+A trotting son of Duke of York, bred and owned by Roger Ferguson, Duke of Donegal won six races from 51 starts and $101,585 in career earnings.

 The bay, who never won a stakes race, was a handful most of the time.

-“He was difficult,” started Olson.
+“He was difficult,” stated Olson.
 “But he was just… he was special.
 He needed a little more one-on-one attention.
 He had a lot of trust issues for some reason.
 I never really knew why.
 He was a wild spirit.
-When we broke him, he didn’t have the best first experience in the bike and I think that affected him.
-We were able to jog him and we thought we could help him with that anxiousness.
+When we broke him, he didn’t have the best first experience on the bike, and I think that affected him.
+We were able to jog him, and we thought we could help him with that anxiousness.
 But he didn’t.”